Belle Knox: Outing and harassment

 On January 10, 2014, a fellow Duke student, Thomas Bagley, revealed Knox's career to his fraternity brothers.
 Accounts of how he deduced Knox's identity vary: Bagley claims that Knox revealed her work to him as a secret, whereas Knox claims that Bagley recognized her from watching porn films in which she starred.
 The news spread quickly through the campus community.
 After returning to campus from winter vacation in early 2014, Knox discovered that her personal Facebook account had received more than 230 friend requests.
 Fellow students started following her porn persona's Twitter account, at which point she realized that her porn career had been discovered.
-Shortly thereafter posts began to emerge on the anonymous college discussion board Collegiate ACB under the thread title "Freshman Pornstar".
+Shortly thereafter, posts began to emerge on the anonymous college discussion board Collegiate ACB under the thread title "Freshman Pornstar".
 Knox began to receive threats of violence and death in person and via social media sites such as Twitter and Facebook.
 Some posters wanted Duke to expel Knox, while others endorsed raping and beating her.
+Knox took a college-sanctioned break from Duke in early 2014.

 Knox felt that the public response exhibited a double standard that sex workers face from those who seek their services.
 In February 2014, Knox gave an interview to the campus newspaper The Chronicle, in which she used the pseudonym "Lauren A.", and referred to her stage name as "Aurora" to avoid identifying herself.
 She expressed frustration over her treatment stating, "I feel like girls at Duke have to hide their sexuality.
 We're caught in this virgin-whore dichotomy."
-Knox published a similar defense on lifestyle website xoJane; however, the storm of harassment continued.
-Knox's identity, contact information, and location were posted.
+Knox wrote on xoJane that the harassment continued; her identity, contact information, and location were posted online.
 When Knox contacted the police over the ongoing threats, she said the police failed to respond seriously to her concerns.
 On March 4, 2014, Knox decided to embrace her new reality, and wrote a second post where she revealed her stage name and reflected on her experiences.
-She later summarized her reasoning, "I think the [sex-work] industry needs a feminist advocate as well."
+She later summarized her reasoning, "I think the [sex work] industry needs a feminist advocate as well."